The relatively universal cover of the natural embedding of the long root geometry for the group

 \subsection{Central $1$-extensions}

-It is well known that the elements of the first cohomology group $H^1(V^*,G)$ of a group $G$ over the dual $V^* $ of a $G$-module $V$ correspond in a standard way to the non-split central $1$-extensions of the $G$-module $V$.
+As Smith and Volklein recall in~\cite[pag.
+134]{SV} the central $1$-extensions of a $G$-module $V$ correspond in a standard way to the elements of the first cohomology group $H^1(V^*,G)$ of $G$ over the dual $V^* $ of $V$.
 In this subsection we shall discuss this claim.
-We shall also recall the main lines of its proof, since in this case the proof is more enlightening than the statement itself.
+We shall also recall its proof, since in this case the proof is more enlightening than the statement itself.
 We are not going to recall basics on cohomology of groups.
 We refer to Hall \cite[chapter 15]{Hall} for them.
-Of course, many more expositions are available for this matter, but \cite{Hall} is enough for our needs.
+Of course, many more expositions are available on this matter, but \cite{Hall} is enough for our needs.